 Accommodations: Hotel Savoy

-Join Darius Arya for a lecture after breakfast.
-Next visit the Circus Maximo, the site of an enormous stadium built for chariot races and gladiator games.
+Begin today’s discoveries at the Circus Maximus, the site of an enormous stadium built for chariot races and gladiator games.
 Then venture underground, by special arrangement, to visit the Mithraeum, a temple built by a mysterious cult in the second century AD.
-Continue on foot to walk to the Case Romane del Coelio (subject to confirmation) The twenty rooms below the 4th-century basilica, opened by special arrangement, are beautifully decorated with a unique mix of pagan and early Christian frescoes offering and insight into daily life in ancient Roman times.
-After lunch at a local restaurant, visit the Baths of Diocletian, completed in 306 AD and exceptionally well preserved.
+After lunch at a local trattoria, visit the Baths of Diocletian, completed in AD 306 and exceptionally well- preserved.
 The largest bath complex in the Roman Empire, these baths cover 32 acres and once accommodated up to 3,000 people.
 Enjoy a guided visit of the complex and the church and Charterhouse of Santa Maria degli Angeli, which Michelangelo designed to incorporate the magnificent ruins of the baths.
+Enjoy an evening at leisure in the Eternal City.

 Included Meals: Breakfast, Lunch